darbinreyes/subparprogrammer/servers/http/README.md

  * END of httpd.conf.

 * /etc/apache2/extra/httpd-userdir.conf
   * UserDir: The name of the directory that is appended onto a user's home directory if a ~user request is received.
      * **Note that you must also set the default access control for these directories, as in the example below.**
      * This note is almost certainly the sole purpose of /etc/apache2/users/darbinreyes.conf.
   * Include /private/etc/apache2/users/*.conf.
 Control access to UserDir directories.
 The following is an example for a site where these directories are restricted to read-only.
     * \<IfModule bonjour_module>.
 What is this module?
 It's not listed in the module list.
 It seems to be some sort of apple specific apache module.
       * https://habilis.net/mod-bonjour-fix/
       * https://opensource.apple.com/source/apache_mod_bonjour/apache_mod_bonjour-9/
       * https://developer.apple.com/bonjour/
    * END of httpd-userdir.conf.

 * /etc/apache2/extra/httpd-vhosts.conf

  * If you want to maintain multiple domains/hostnames on your machine you can setup VirtualHost containers for them.
  * Most configurations use only name-based virtual hosts so the server doesn't need to worry about IP addresses.
 This is indicated by the asterisks in the directives below.
    * \<VirtualHost \*:80>
  * Almost any Apache directive may go into a VirtualHost container.
  *  The first VirtualHost section is used for all requests that do not match a ServerName or ServerAlias in any \<VirtualHost> block.
+ * END of httpd-vhosts.conf.

 * /etc/hosts

   * I don't think this is an apache conf file but rather a system file.
 But the guide asked me to change it so I'll decode it here.
   * Host Database.
   * localhost is used to configure the loopback interface **when** the system is booting. **Do not change this entry.**